datanav/docs/technical/tripletex-youtrack.rst

 Tripletex Employee to YouTrack Users
 ------------------------------------
-Every Tripletex Employee will be synchronized with a YouTrack Users.

-If a matching YouTrack Users already exists, the Tripletex Employee will be merged with the existing one.
-If no matching YouTrack Users is found, a new YouTrack Users will be created.
+Before any synchronization can take place, a link between a Tripletex Employee and a YouTrack Users must be established.

 A Tripletex Employee will merge with a YouTrack Users if one of the following property combinations match: